 Unity and Diversity in the Godhead

 The Bible never uses the term “Trinity.”
 But then again, it also never uses the terms “theocratic” or “personal relationship” or even “Bible.”
-Like all of these terms, this term accurately captures what the Bible teaches concerning God’s nature.
+Like all of these words, the term Trinity accurately captures what the Bible teaches concerning God’s nature.
 Similarly, when we read Moby Dick, we might never read the words “pride” or “revenge” (although we might; I haven’t checked).
-But even if these words never appeared in the book, they words would aptly describe the plot of Moby Dick, where Captain Ahab maniacally seeks to kill his white whale.
+But even if these words never appeared in the book, the words would aptly describe the plot of Moby Dick, where Captain Ahab maniacally seeks to kill his white whale.
 Likewise, the Trinity is an accurate description of what Scripture teaches regarding the nature of God.
 Consider these three propositions below:

 If these three propositions are true, it would follow logically and necessarily that the Trinity is true (i.e. There is one God, who exists in three distinct persons).
 Let’s consider the first proposition:

 PROPOSITION #1: The Father, Son, and Holy Spirit are all DISTINCT PERSONS